-By 2013 there were over 37,000 references to cystic fibrosis on the medical reference databases; by mid 2018 the number of references to cystic fibrosis on the databases has risen to 48,991.
+By 2013 there were over 37,000 references to cystic fibrosis on the medical reference databases; by the end of 2019 the number of references to cystic fibrosis on the PubMed database has risen to 51,991.

 1981 1000 years of Cystic Fibrosis.
 Collected Papers.
 Presented at an International Conference on Cystic Fibrosis at the University of Minnesota, may 7-7-, 1981.
 Warren J Warwick Ed.
 Published by the University of Minnesota.

 Warren Warwick (figure 2) organised this “one off” meeting where many of the leading international CF experts, past and present, presented a fascinating collection of papers on their work over the previous years.
-It is a wonderful collection of papers presented by virtually everyone with a significant involvement in CF treatment or research.
+It is a wonderful collection of papers presented by virtually everyone with a significant involvement in CF treatment or research up to that time.
 Many had been involved with CF care or research since the first recognitioon of the condition in 1938 by Dorothy Andersen.